harshblip/graff/README.md

 The project was too big but contructive and was a really worn-out exercise to the brain.
 This test really put my skills to test under a time constraint.
 Really was a great task from you guys.

-This website, if i am onboarded i would make this site more scalable using redux. which would just give the sites four more hands to things more easily.
+This website, if given more days I would have made it scalable to using redux to it which would just give the sites four more hands to things more easily.
 I would integrate token-based authentication into the app ensuring sharp security.
 Also, use Next.js for parallel routing, better SEO and stuff.
+Best website to go live.

+This was a limited time for such number of pages, each having number of functionalities and description.
+Yet, I did my best.
+Hope you guys like it.

 Waiting to hear from you guys.